 Individual skills start connecting.
 You throw a jab and your feet move with it automatically.
 You see an opening and your hands respond without deliberate thought.

 Pad work becomes more fluid.
 Your coach can call combinations and you execute them reasonably smoothly.
-The heavy bag doesn't feel like it's winning anymore.
+The heavy bag does not feel like it is winning anymore.

 Some milestones around this time:

-If you've been training twice a week or more, you probably feel like you're actually boxing now, not just going through motions.
+If you have been training twice a week or more, you probably feel like you are actually boxing now, not just going through motions.

 Six Months to One Year: Becoming Competent